zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

 database is called security2.fdb and uses a strengthened password encryption algorithm.
-You can find out more info about the new security features in doc/README.sha1.txt.
+You can find out more info about the new security features in the release notes.

 The new database structure and the changed encryption presents several migration problems for sites that have many user ids.
 The installer makes no attempt to carry out this migration.
-For Alpha 1 it must be done manually.
+This must be done manually.
 A possible migration technique is available in misc/upgrade/security/.
-A future test release will address the issue of user migration more fully.

 Installing on systems with Firebird 2.0